-Dr. John R. Ballard, a member of the Senior Executive Service, assumed responsibilities as the Academic Dean and Provost at the United States Merchant Marine Academy in September, 2018.
-He earned his B.S. at the United States Naval Academy, his M.A. at California State University, Dominquez Hills, and his Ph.D. at The Catholic University of America.
+Rear Admiral John R. Ballard, Ph.D., USMS, assumed responsibilities as the Academic Dean and Provost at the United States Merchant Marine Academy on September 22, 2018.
+He earned his B.S. at the United States Naval Academy, his M.A. at California State University, Dominquez Hills, his brevet d’études militaires supérieures at the French Command and Staff College in Paris, France, and his Ph.D. at The Catholic University of America.

-Dean Ballard is married to Dr. Rose Cardarelli, an international humanitarian and NGO Representative to the United Nations in New York City; they have one daughter and one granddaughter.
-He has been recognized with a Distinguished Writing Award from the Army Historical Foundation, a Department of the Navy Meritorious Civilian Service Medal, and various military decorations, including the Defense Superior Service Medal, and the Legion of Merit and Bronze Star medals for service in combat during the Iraq War.
-He was named the recipient of the Society of the Colonial Daughters of the Seventeenth Century Award and the General Horace Porter Award in History at the U.S. Naval Academy.
+Rear Admiral Ballard has been recognized with a Distinguished Writing Award from the Army Historical Foundation, a Department of the Navy Meritorious Civilian Service Medal, and various military decorations, including the Defense Superior Service Medal, and the Legion of Merit and Bronze Star medals for service in combat during the Iraq War.
+He was also the recipient of the Society of the Colonial Daughters of the Seventeenth Century Award and the General Horace Porter Award in History at the U.S. Naval Academy.